kmdlogic/kmd-logic-audit-client/README.md

 ### Choose your implementation (client backend)

 If you are developing locally, we recommend using `Kmd.Logic.Audit.Client.SerilogSeq.SerilogSeqAuditClient` and install [Seq](https://datalust.co/seq) as the backend.
 To use Logic as the backend, you must choose `Kmd.Logic.Audit.Client.SerilogAzureEventHubs.SerilogAzureEventHubsAuditClient` as the implementation of `IAudit`.
+In case you want to push large audit events (size typically starts from 256 KB) you can use our large audit event client implementation which is `Kmd.Logic.Audit.Client.SerilogLargeAuditEvents.SerilogLargeAuditEventClient`.

 In your application, typically in `Main()` or `Startup.ConfigureServices()` or another [composition root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/), create an instance of your chosen audit client.
 Use it as the `IAudit` implementation by injecting it into your container with a singleton lifetime or expose it as a `readonly static` property or method.